rflandau/Orv/README.md

 As mentioned above, the prototype is just that: *a prototype*.
 The VaultKeeper proves Orv's viability, but no more.
 As such, some features are missing.

 - VaultKeeper-Local Services: The library does not support services local to a VK.
 Part of Orv's intention is allow services to register directly with a VKs on the same host so the VK becomes responsible for its heartbeats.
 Without this functionality, services must be registered under leaves.
 - [Root-Root Merging](#merging-root-root-joins): The VaultKeeper library does not include handling for the MERGE packet (and has no /merge endpoint to accept them).
 This means that vaults of equal height cannot join and vaults cannot increase their height after creation.
-As INCREMENT packets are only triggered by MERGE, they have also been omitted.
+As INCREMENTEMENT packets are only triggered by MERGE, they have also been omitted.
 We grant that this is a substantial feature to be wholly absent, but believe that the prototype proves Orv's viability nonetheless.
 - [Rivering](#rivering-vaultkeepers): Allowing VKs to pair laterally was a late-stage design decision and thus did not make the cut for inclusion in the prototype.
 We also believe that rivering is a 'nice-to-have' and not critical to the usefulness of Orv.
 - [Blacklisting](#blacklisting): While allowing clients to blacklist providers was always a part of Orv's design, client requests operate just fine without it.
 Thus we omitted it from the prototype so we could focus on more critical aspects.